CorwinMacGregor/Hydroneer/Pakked Mods/README.md

 # Restrictor Pipe
 Adds a restrictor pipe to the Bridgepour pipe store which reduces water pressure all the way down to 1%.

 Requires HydroUMH

+Known issues:

+- [ ] UV texturing is bad in pipe's waist, resulting in a flat matte coloration

 # --REMOVED-- MacGregor Emporium
 At this time, this is a simple break-out of Hydronix Store code from the Hydronix Core.